Second coronavirus death reported in Bexar County | KTSA

 SAN ANTONIO (KTSA News) – The City of San Antonio and Bexar County have confirmed a second COVID-19 related death.

-The woman in her 40s had been receiving treatment at University Hospital.
-She passed away Tuesday.
+The woman in her 40s was a part-time employee at St. Luke’s Catholic Church.
+She had been receiving treatment at University Hospital where she died Tuesday.

+In a letter to parishioners, Archbishop Gustavo Garcia-Siller said, “I offer my deepest condolences and prayers to the family of St. Luke’s employee who has passed away after being diagnosed with COVID-19.
+We know that God is always with us, even in these dark times of suffering.
+The Lord is our strength and our salvation.
+The St. Luke’s Church and School community are in mourning with the devastating loss, and I and the archdiocese will raise them up in prayer as we seek the Lord in overcoming these present struggles.
+Our shared faith in Christ will see us through.
+Pray.
+Pray.
+Pray.”

 Another woman died this past weekend after being diagnosed with COVID-19.
 She was the wife of a military veteran.
 Joint Base San Antonio says the woman in her 80s had a complex medical history of underlying illnesses.
 She died in hospice care.